SceneView/sceneform-android/README.md

 ### Nodes

-To add a node or multiply nodes to the Scene when the user press on a surface, you can override the `onTapPlane` function from a `BaseArFragment.OnTapArPlaneListener`:
+To add a node or multiple nodes to the Scene when the user press on a surface, you can override the `onTapPlane` function from a `BaseArFragment.OnTapArPlaneListener`:
 ```java
 arFragment.setOnTapArPlaneListener(MainActivity.this);
 ```